Advertisement

 Changes to Urban Architecture and Emergency Response

 The collapse of the Twin Towers brought a lot of attention to vulnerabilities in building designs and emergency response systems.
 That gave way to new regulations to improve the safety and evacuation procedures of skyscrapers and public buildings.
-Modern urban architecture now considers potential terrorist attacks in its planning (how could it not?), with reinforced structures and security measures.
+Modern urban architecture now considers potential terrorist attacks in its planning, with reinforced structures and security measures.
+Nationwide, agencies like NIST made many recommendations leading to changes in building codes, fire safety standards, and emergency response protocols to better protect occupants and first responders from catastrophic events.

 Beyond airports, 9/11 changed how security is approached in public spaces like concerts, stadiums, and government buildings.
 Metal detectors, bag checks, and even facial recognition technology are now commonly used to prevent attacks.
 This heightened security is one of the things we’ve become very accustomed to, but it’s a direct response to the vulnerability that the 9/11 attacks exposed.